-"Please provide a statement (250 words minimum) that addresses your reasons for transferring and the objectives you hope to achieve, and attach it to your application before submission."
+"Please provide a statement that addresses your reasons for transferring and the objectives you hope to achieve."

 I happen to believe there are…

-- Why you chose your current school (the one you’re leaving)
+Explain why you chose your current school (the one you’re leaving) in the first place.

-- Why you want to leave your current school
+Offer specific reasons why you want to leave your current school.

-- How you’ve made the best of things
+Show how you’ve made the best of things in your current situation.

-- What do you want to do/be/study?
-(What’s your dream?)
+What do you want to do/be/study? (aka: What’s your dream?)

-- How will the new school (the one you’d like to transfer to) help you realize your dream?
+Outline how the new school (the one you’d like to transfer to) will help you realize your dream.